pingleware/exempt-equity-token-offering/README.md

 - all purchasers in the offering are accredited investors
 - the issuer takes reasonable steps to verify purchasers’ accredited investor status and
 - certain other conditions in Regulation D are satisfied

-From this posting https://www.huntonak.com/en/insights/sec-issues-new-rules-on-private-placements.html, if you conduct an offering with a General Solicitaion (506C), you cannot conduct another exempt offering until 30 days have pass.

-The Mechanics of a Section 4(a)(2) exempt offering at https://media2.mofo.com/documents/170608-4a2.pdf

-Investor Bulletin: Private Placements Under Regulation D at https://www.sec.gov/oiea/investor-alerts-bulletins/ib_privateplacements.html

 ## What are restricted securities?
 From: https://www.sec.gov/smallbusiness/exemptofferings/faq